Guided tour of the most beautiful Venetian palaces

 Visit to Cà Rezzonico

 The visit to Ca’ Rezzonico, the sumptuous house-palace on the Grand Canal of the noble family of Lombard origin, is a journey through time that will allow you to get to know the life of the Venetian aristocracy in the 18th century.
-Inside the palace Cà Rezzonico you will admire furniture, porcelain, frescoes, tapestries, Murano chandeliers, an entire pharmacy, statues, stucco, but it will also be an immersion in the splendor of Venetian painting of the late seventeenth and eighteenth centuries.
+The visit to the palace Cà Rezzonico you will be also an immersion in the splendor of Venetian painting of the late seventeenth and eighteenth centuries.
 You will admire the works of: Giambattista Piazzetta, Giambattista Tiepolo, Pietro Longhi, Canaletto.
-The visit can includes a walk in the small garden of this Venetian palace and in the Dorsoduro district.

 Fortuny Palace